Call us FREE on

 With more than nominal rent: If you purchase a property with a new lease and pay a premium, but more than nominal rent, you will pay SDLT on both the premium and the value of the rent owed over the term of the lease at net present value (NPV).

-Residential Property Bandings – these rates are effective from 10 October 2022
+Residential Property Bandings in Wales – these rates are effective from 10 October 2022

 Purchase price Stamp Duty rate Tax to pay